trueknightwhosayni/neewom/README.md

 1. **label** - Input label.
 By default it's `name.to_s.humanize`
 2. **input** - Field input.
 By default it's 'text_field'.
 Check the `Neewom::AbstractField::SUPPORTED_FIELDS` to get the list of supported inputs
 3. **virtual** - Boolean, true by default.
 Should be false if you need to store data in a real column instead of the jsonb one
-4. **validations** - Hash, by default an empty one.
+4. **validations** - Array of Hashes, or Hash by default an empty one.
 Should be the standard rails validations
 5. **collection** - Collection of objects for the select input.
 Can not be stored to the database
 6. **label_method** - A label method for collection.
 Used while building options for select
 7. **value_method** - A value method for collection.
 Used while building options for select.
 It's 'id' by default
 8. **input_html** - A hash with the HTML attributes
+9. **custom_options** - A hash to provide any other additional information

 Another way to define a collection is to pass three params